Doing a PhD is stressful and isolating under the best of circumstances.

 PhD students are asked to conduct research, write your dissertation, teach or TA, present at conferences, apply for grants, and churn out a steady stream of articles and book reviews.
 If you’re on the job market, add a mountain of job applications to the mix.

-Weirdly, the sheer amount of work PhD students is often both the cause of and solution to our depression.
+Weirdly, the sheer amount of work PhD students undertake is often both the cause of and solution to our depression, stress, and anxiety.
 The work drives us into depression, and we cope by burying ourselves ever deeper into our work.

-If this describes your situation, the best advice we can give is to change environments.
+If this describes you, the best PhD stress management tip we can give here is to change environments.

 Visit your parents for a few weeks.
 Take a vacation.
 Stay at a friend’s house.
 Go somewhere besides the place where you currently live.